zakjan/cert-chain-resolver/README.md

 ./resolve.sh input-cert-filename output-chained-cert-filename
 ```

-All certificates are in binary DER format.
+All certificates are in Base64-encoded PEM format.

 ## Description